sweattep/ancient_quotes/README.md

 >Then, when your flesh and bones have shrunk, at the end of your life, you would moan, "How I hated discipline!
 My whole being despised reproof, I ignored what my teachers said, I didn't listen to my instructors"

 >I looked, and tendons and flesh appeared on them and skin covered them, but there was no breath in them.

+>The idols of the nations are mere gold and silver, made by human hands.
+They have mouths, but they can't speak; they have eyes, but they can't see; they have ears, but they can't listen; and they have no breath in the mouths; The people who make them will become like them, along with everyone who trusts in them.
+>